ealauncherthing/tristantechnologies.github.io/README.md

-# tristantechnologies.github.io
+# ealauncherthing.github.io
-This is the website for the EA Program
+This is second try for website